PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 feature:
   title: Automated rollouts and rollbacks
   description: >
-    Kubernetes progressively rolls out changes to your application or its configuration, while monitoring application health to ensure it doesn't kill all your instances at the same time.
-If something goes wrong, Kubernetes will rollback the change for you.
+    PlaidCloud progressively rolls out changes to your application or its configuration, while monitoring application health to ensure it doesn't kill all your instances at the same time.
+If something goes wrong, PlaidCloud will rollback the change for you.
 Take advantage of a growing ecosystem of deployment solutions.

 content_type: concept
 weight: 10